 Captivate also compresses images on publishing.

-However, I noticed on a few modules I recently published that the PNG graphics that Captivate outputs are a bit weighty.
+However, I noticed on a few modules I recently published that the PNG graphics that Captivate outputs are weighty.

 I suggest running an optimizer on your image directory after output to get a bit more out of your graphics and save on file size.
 You can use PNGCrush, ImageOptim, or other freely available software products to strip metadata, extra channels and save 25-30 percent or more on your image file size.

 The output files that live in your directories after the course gets published are also a tad weighty.
-The files have a bit of extra whitespace and can benefit from compression.
+The files have the extra whitespace and can enjoy compression.